moonmouse11/file_manager/README.md

 # file_manager
 Simple file manager in Java for studying.
+Bash clone.
 Work in Linux.
 I don't test it in Windows yet.
 Console output in Russian.

+Write your issues.